 - Easily select only the products you want to sell and quickly move them to your queue/catalog with the advanced search and bulk selection capabilities.

-- Use the "queue" to move products in batches that you would like to eventually add to your catalog (and upload to your store) but would like to review and or customize the products prior to doing so.
+- Use the "Product Queue" to move products in batches that you would like to eventually add to your catalog (and upload to your store), but would like to review and/or customize the products prior to doing so.

 - Customize product data before uploading to your store.
 It is a best practice as a retailer to modify and upgrade the supplier provided product data.
 Our Catalog Builder mode allows you to do this with each product individually or in bulk using our Bulk Product Customization File, found in the "Bulk" section of your Catalog Rules

-Create tags from saving an advanced search "as a tag" or through your Catalog Rules to easily save searches that you will want to use again.
+Save an advanced search "as a tag", or through your Catalog Rules to easily save searches that you will want to use again.

-*these are not to be confused with Tags within Shopify.
-These have no correlation to our "tags" in Catalog Manager.
+Tags inside Inventory Source are not to be confused with Tags within Shopify.
+Shopify tags have no correlation to our tags in Catalog Manager.

-Some suppliers offer limited product descriptions that just don't sell the product to your customers.
+Some suppliers offer limited product descriptions.
 Maybe you want to indicate that some items are on sale this week by adding special verbiage in the product title.
 Or perhaps you want to replace an existing image with a more attractive image that will grab your buyers' attention.
-Check out the following video to learn how you can customize the products in your Catalog:
+Check out the following video to learn how you can customize the products in your Store Catalog: